lucasrla/ec2-setup-sos-workflow/README.md

 ```

-After running `teardown.sos`, all your EC2 resrouces are not deleted/terminated (except for the snapshot of your EBS volume, if you have chosen to create it).
+After running `teardown.sos`, the EC2 resources created with `init.sos` will be deleted/terminated (except for the snapshot of your EBS volume, if you have chosen to create it).

 ## Troubleshooting